Mlaanibi/microservices-demo/README.md

 * [Monitor Dashboard] (monitor-dashboard/README.md) - Uses Hystrix dashboard to provide a graphical overview of circuit breakers and Turbine, based on information in Eureka, to provide the dashboard with information from all circuit breakers in a system landscape.

 * Auth Server
+Work In Progress

 ## Using the Application

 #### Running on local machine
-* You can build the projects by running the build.gradle file under each each project.
+* You can build the projects by running the gradlew file under each each project with command "gradlew clean build".
 The creates a jar file for each individual project.
 Run the individual project jar by running the command running command - java -jar build/libs/<application_name>.jar command.
 * Please refer to the individual readme files on instructions of how to run the services.

 ## <a name="spring-boot-overview"></a>Spring Boot Overview